renyangang/riscv-mcu/README.md

   > General-purpose registers, implement 32 general-purpose registers x0 ~ x31.
     Memory module, implements 32-bit wide memory, supports read and write operations, and implements non-aligned byte operations through 4-block selection combinations.
 It can implement any read and write instructions of 4 bytes and below in a single cycle.
     Boot-rom, implements 32-bit wide ROM, supports read operations, and is used to store the boot program.
 It supports 32-bit alignment and does not support byte operations.
     Program-ram, implements 8-bit wide RAM, supports read operations, and supports byte reads.
 When the boot program loads the firmware into memory, it can only be loaded by bytes.
+    DMA 32-bit wide memory, supports read and write operations, and implements non-aligned byte operations through 4-block selection combinations. base address is 0xC0000000.

 * Exception Interrupt Handling Unit
   ![image](doc/image/exception-int.png)